teor2345/walking-onions-wip/specs/04-reconstructing-endives.md

   5. Build authenticated SNIPs.

+Below we'll specify specific algorithms for these steps.
+Note that relays do not need to follow the steps of these algorithms exactly, but they MUST produce the same outputs as if they had followed them.

 ## Computing index positions.

 For every IndexId in every Index Group, the relay will compute the